PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-12 05:27:48
+Last updated: 2024-04-12 05:28:20
-Random Quote: They may separate us, but they'll never be able to destroy us. - Pablo Escobar
+Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman